Moving from a Psychology degree to a Doctoral Degree in Psychology in Mental Health

 With your Psychology degree, you can move on to earn a Doctoral degree.
 A Doctoral degree will allow you to work in various areas of mental health--university, private clinic, a non-profit organization, or government.
 There is always the option of being in private practice.

 Counseling (PhD)--concerned with vocational and career processes, human diversity, and professional training.
+Click here for a great link from Dr. Jospeh Hammer about all issues related to Counseling Psychology.

 School (PhD)--concerned with the science and practice of psychology with children and the schooling process--involves a large percentage of time assessing children for learning disabilities